Fakerallen/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

     └── ttn-lw-stack-docker.yml    # configuration file for {{% tts %}}
 ```

+Be sure to configure `docker-compose.yml` and `ttn-lw-stack-docker.yml` for your custom certificates, as shown in [using custom certificates](#using-custom-certificates).

 ## Custom Certificate Authority

 To use TLS on a local or offline deployment, you can use your own Certificate Authority.
 In order to set that up, you can use `cfssl`, CloudFlare's PKI/TLS toolkit.
 The `cfssl` installation instructions can be found [here](https://github.com/cloudflare/cfssl#installation).